notnullgames/goglogin/README.md

 #### linux

-On popos 22.04, I had problems with GTK dev-dependencies not being installable.
+On Pop!OS 22.04, I had problems with GTK dev-dependencies not being installable.
 I used docker to work around it.

 ```
 docker run --rm -it --workdir=/app -v ${PWD}:/app rust